-The New Forest looks like something out of a fairy tale.
-Kind horses that graze in little villages and happily greet you on the heather paths, donkeys and cows that play tricks on tourists and wild, beautiful deer that run away skittishly out of low shrubberies when you get near.
+The New Forest looks like something out of a fairytale.
+Kind horses that graze in little villages and happily greet you on the heather paths, donkey, and cows that play tricks on tourists and wild, beautiful deer that run away skittishly out of low shrubberies when you get near.

-The glowing hills are covered in breath-taking purple and yellow flowers, harbouring little birds, foxes and even two Eurasian lynxes!
+The glowing hills are covered in breath-taking purple and yellow flowers, harboring little birds, foxes, and even two Eurasian lynxes!

 I have always found that - ever since my first trip down to visit my parents in law, The New Forest has recharged my batteries, emptied my head and totally stole my heart.

 Here are 5 reasons why the New Forest is the perfect getaway!

 I have always been in awe of the hills in The New Forest.
 I don't know it's the colours or if it's the animals grazing and roaming around or if it is just because the views are absolutely breath-taking... every time I go to the New Forest I HAVE to take a walk.
 I cannot leave without a hike of at least one hour - no matter what clothes I am wearing.
 Last time I ruined my stockings on low bushes of spikey flowers and I almost drowned my feet in the marshes: But it was worth it.

 There is no way I can describe the beauty of this national park.
 I have stood on a hill in winter while I saw the fog creeping op in the valleys, I saw the snow magically transform the whole area into a winter wonder land and I absolutely loved picnicking in the middle of the wild flowers while the foals and their mothers came to greet us.